About Hills 4 Hearts

 This is how Hills 4 Hearts was born.
 The goal now is to aim to have a “Hills 4 Hearts” run annually with the goal of each run to raise enough funds for a neo natal ICU in the regions of Vietnam most in need.

-To date we have been successful in providing 2 neonatal ICU’s one in Yen Bai, one in Nam Cha My with a third schedule for Cha Val commune, Nam Giang district, Quang Nam Vietnam.
+To date we have been successful in providing 3 neonatal ICU’s one in Yen Bai, one in Nam Cha My and one in Cha Val commune, Nam Giang district, Quang Nam Vietnam.

 A Healthcare and Education Organization for Vietnamese Children and Women